Photo Essay: Excavating the “Everyday Past” in Cambodia

 Different kinds of spindle whorls.

 Different kinds of spindle whorls found during excavations of an occupation mound in Baset village in 2022.
 One spindle whorl (far left) has a flower decoration.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 The More Things Change, the More They Stay the Same